 8. Men were also accused, tried, and executed during the Salem witch trials.

-Unlike the stereotype surrounding witchcraft that indicates that it is primarily done by women, the people of Salem did not discriminate on the basis of gender.
-Of the 20 people executed during the trials, six of them were men: Giles Corey, George Burroughs, George Jacobs Sr., John Proctor, John Willard, and Samuel Wardwell Sr.
+Unlike the stereotype that only women can be witches, the people of Salem did not discriminate on the basis of sex.
+Of the 20 people executed during the trials, six of them were men: Giles Corey, George Burroughs, George Jacobs, Sr.; John Proctor, John Willard, and Samuel Wardwell, Sr.

 John Proctor was the first man accused of witchcraft.
 His vocal support for his wife—who was also accused of witchcraft—and claims that the accusers were lying were among the possible reasons why suspicion fell on him as well.